 Increasing weight, hormones, health issues and life in general can get us into a style rut and make us feel less than wonderful.

 Of course these can sometimes lead to more serious issues like depression, but that is beyond the scope of this article.
-Today we will mainly focus on how to get out of your style rut.
+Today we will mainly focus on how to get out of a style rut.
 That in itself can make you feel better about yourself, as it really is true that looking good can make you feel good as well. (for those that feel that you are getting really depressed, I recommend this article by reader Lorraine on how to cope with depression).

 How do you get into a style rut?